sauldom102/unsplashpy/README.md

 ### Download user's photos

 The bellow code will allow you to download all the user's published photos.
 One difference from the "Quick start" example is that this will take much more time downloading all pictures because this part doesn't make use of multithreading.
-We'll see another example on how to make this way in a much more efficient way.
+We'll see another example on how to make this in a much more efficient way.

 Another thing to know is that, by default, all the images downloaded will have a regular resolution.